hoellin/eg/README.md

 ## Introduction

 This GitHub Pages summarize some investigations on recent methods for genome-wide cell type specific identification of enhancer/gene relationships.
+You can go to [hoellin.github.io/](https://hoellin.github.io/) to navigate the Pages.

 ## How to contribute?